dorianmignonepita/mini_winamax/README.md

 # How To Start

-The Notifyer checks the status of all the matches every 10 seconds if a match begins/ends or get a new score, the users who have this match in their favorite matches will be notified.
+The Notifyer emits to redis the new status of all the matches every 10 seconds(if a match begins/ends or get a new score), the users who have this match in their favorite matches will be notified.
 The LIVE match's events are generated randomly(new-score/no-new-score) every 30 seconds.

 The database is setup so we have 4 matches that will start the very moment you start the services.